Clesiaaa/rkernel/README.md

 # rust kernel

-This is a simple kernel written in rust.
+This is a kernel written in rust.
-It display "Hello World!".

 You will need "QEMU" to run this.

+implemented :

+- text printing
+- colored text printing
+- cpu interrupt
+- keyword entry
+- entry points
+- backspace()
+- paging

+next :

+1. memory allocation
+2. vfs
+3. ???

 to run this :